Last post: "You sleep peacefully where you started"

 Don't follow the beaten path

-Although he respected the heroic predecessors, Nguyen Tat Thanh was not satisfied with the steps taken by his predecessors and did not want to follow the beaten path of history.
+Although he respected the heroic predecessors, Nguyen Tat Thanh was not satisfied with the steps of his predecessors and did not want to follow the beaten path of history.
 Before Nguyen Tat Thanh, there were Vietnamese people who went abroad to save the country.
 The fundamental difference was not in the act of going abroad, but first of all in its purpose.
 The trips of Ton That Thuyet and the characters in the Dong Du movement were mainly to seek foreign aid.

 Thus, before going abroad, the young man Nguyen Tat Thanh clearly realized that what the nation needed first was a method to chase away the enemy and save the country, not guns and bullets.
 This means that Nguyen Tat Thanh's approach to the problem was completely different from his predecessors.

-History sets demands, and history itself creates material conditions to solve them.
+History sets demands, and history creates material conditions to solve them.
 Nguyen Ai Quoc was the product of the historical movement of the 1920s.
 Nguyen Ai Quoc's reputation began to take shape in 1919 with the demand of the Annamese people sent to the Versailles conference, which the French press called a " political bomb".

-According to researchers and scholars, Nguyen Ai Quoc's absolute prestige is expressed in the roles he performed and performed excellently: finding the right path to save the nation; spreading Marxism-Leninism among the oppressed masses, founding the Communist Party of Vietnam .
+According to researchers and scholars, Nguyen Ai Quoc's absolute prestige is expressed in the roles he performed and performed excellently: finding the right path to save the nation; propagating Marxism-Leninism among the oppressed masses; founding the Communist Party of Vietnam .
 If a person had one of the above contributions to the nation, he would be worthy of being called a great man, let alone Nguyen Ai Quoc alone performing those three important and great roles.
 Nguyen Ai Quoc was truly a great man, a genius of the nation.

 "Now simply go away with white hair"

 From his youth until his death, Ho Chi Minh devoted himself tirelessly to national independence.
 During his lifetime, General Secretary Nguyen Phu Trong once said with respect: President Ho Chi Minh - He lived a glorious life.
-"Carrying on his great historical mission, Ho Chi Minh, the genius strategist, the organizer of all victories of our people, carried within himself noble morals.
+"Carrying on his shoulders a great historical mission, Ho Chi Minh, the genius strategist, the organizer of all victories of our people, carried within himself noble morals.

-The one who sleeps where he began
+The one who sleeps in peace where he began

 Uncle Ho came back in a brown suit